v1.1.0 GA

 Enterprise systems already store the truth.
-Models already generate and reason.
+Models already generate intent.

-The missing layer is the runtime that lets agents operate safely between them. world-runtime coordinates state, events, policies, approvals, and agent behavior across enterprise workflows.
+The missing layer is the runtime between AI intent and real-world consequence. world-runtime coordinates state, events, policies, approvals, simulations, and operator control across enterprise decision systems.

 Governed state over time

-Track entities, events, and decisions over time instead of treating every AI interaction as an isolated request.
+Track entities, relationships, events, proposals, and decisions instead of treating every AI interaction as an isolated request.

 Policy, approvals, and provenance

-Keep human review, rule evaluation, and tool boundaries inside the runtime itself by design.
+Keep human review, rule evaluation, tool boundaries, and decision evidence inside the runtime itself by design.

 Reusable substrate

-Build multiple domain-specific agent systems on one shared runtime instead of rebuilding the same trust layer for every workflow.
+Build multiple decision systems on one shared runtime instead of rebuilding the same governance layer for every workflow.

 Domain Agents & Apps